 Segway human transporters are not permitted at Dorney Park & Wildwater Kingdom unless you have visited Guest Services and acquired the proper signed documentation.

 Wheelchairs, motorized wheelchairs and service animals are welcome at Dorney Park.
 You may bring your own wheelchair or electric wheelchair to the Park.
-Wheelchair rental is available at Stroller Rental located inside the Park Entrance near Good Time Gifts near the Main Entrance, however supply is very limited.
+Wheelchair rental is available at the Stroller/Wheelchair Rental Center at Good Time Gifts near the Main Entrance.
+A limited supply of motorized wheelchairs are also available for rent.